msa-em/nanocartography/04_applications.md

 related, are not themselves crystalline.
 Objects such as grain boundaries, surfaces, and interfaces are all important to microscopic analysis, and as such, the description of their motion is of great interest to microscopists.
-In section 3, an interface calculator was derived which allows full control of finding a boundary on edge, and how to tilt along the long axis of the boundary.
+In Practical Derivations, an interface calculator was derived which allows full control of finding a boundary on edge, and how to tilt along the long axis of the boundary.
 This is discussed through a variety of different techniques in these papers, and there are limitless